ericclemmons/composer/doc/articles/scripts.md

         }
     }

-The event handler receives a `Composer\Script\Event` object as an argument, which gives you access to the `Composer\Composer` instance through the `getComposer` method.
+The event handler receives an object extending the classs `Composer\Script\Event` as an argument, which gives you access to the `Composer\Composer` instance through the `getComposer` method.